-- 2.1 The purpose of this policy is: - (a) To encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected. - (b) To provide staff with guidance as to how to raise those concerns. - (c) To reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 This policy does not form part of any contract of employment or other contract to provide services, and we may amend it at any time.
+- 2.1 This purpose of this policy is to: - (a) Encourage staff to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected; - (b) Provide staff with quidance as to how to raise those concerns; - (c) Reassure staff that they should be able to raise genuine concerns without fear of reprisals, even if they turn out to be mistaken. - 2.2 This policy does not form part of any contract of employment or other contract to provide services, and we may amend it at any time.